 Enjoy cocktails in bars or have dinner with an amazing view of Mt.
 Athos during the magnificent sunset.

 The Castle of Myrina dates back to 1186 AD during the rule of the Byzantine emperor Andronicus Komnenos.
-The Venetians captured the island in the 13th century, and they renovated the castle.
+The Venetians captured the island in the 13th century and renovated the castle.
 During Ottoman rule, the Turks lived inside the castle.

-And from the castle, it is an amazing view of Myrina and the coast.
+And from the castle, it is a fantastic view of Myrina and the coast.

 The best time to visit the castle is in the morning or in the afternoon hours.

-There are remains of houses, underground rooms, cisterns, fortified walls.
+There are remains of houses, underground rooms, cisterns, and fortified walls.

 And if you have luck, you may see the deer between the walls.
 The locals take care of them providing food and water.